 The AJS MotoTrials Club Calendar

-The 2021 Calendar is currently being finalised.
+The 2021 Calendar is available and was recently updated in March.
 Please click the image below.
 Volunteers to lay out the events and provide the required officials are being sought – feel free to volunteer.
-The calendar has been planned between the two Trials clubs to avoid clashes and giving many different events to ride during the year starting in February – in between cleaning, maintenance, and care for the bike(s) in the garage/shed.
+The calendar has been planned between the two Trials clubs to avoid clashes and giving many different events to ride during the year, starting in February – in between cleaning, maintenance, and care for the bike(s) in the garage/shed.